• constipate •

 In Play: A US anthropologist studying peoples of the jungle ate something that constipated him.
 He asked the local witch doctor what to do.
 The witch doctor showed him a fern that helped his people.
 Next day, the witch doctor returned to ask how everything came out.
 The anthropologist replied, "Fine: with fronds like this, who needs enemas?"
 However, constipation may occur wherever we find any kind of flow: "Don't constipate the conversation with irrelevant anecdotes."

-Word History: This word was derived from the past participle, constipatus, of Latin constipare "to crowd or cram together", comprising com- "(together) with" + stipare "to stuff, cram".
+Word History: This word was derived from the past participle, constipatus, of Latin constipare "to pack, cram, squush together", comprising com- "(together) with" + stipare "to stuff, cram".
 The origin of the Latin verb is Proto-Indo-European st(e)ip- "(a) stick; stiff", which also produced Greek stipos "thick, packed" and Russian stebel' "stalk, stem".
 We also find its progeny in the Baltic languages: Latvian stiba "stick, branch" and Lithuanian stíebas "pole, mast".
 In the Germanic languages, it became German steif "stiff" and English stiff.